- About The Game

 Line Of Defense is a multi-platform (PC, XBox One, PS4) combined arms sci-fi multiplayer online game in which two (Galactic Command military and Insurgent paramilitary) teams wage a massive war for control of territory and resources.
-Battles take place on a planet and in space as fps infantry, or with the use of various air, land, sea, and space vehicles.
+Battles take place on a large game world with space and planetary regions.
+Players do combat in first person infantry mode with access to various air, land, sea, and space vehicles.

 The game is designed and developed by the small indie team at 3000AD, Inc, the leader in high-end advanced sci-fi based games.
 We built a new custom game engine powered by Havok Vision Engine (previously Trinigy Game Engine) and a variety of other middleware technologies.
 You can read more about this and the game’s visual style, in our dev blogs (1, 2, 3, 4)

 The game’s hybrid tech supports both dedicated server and session based peer-to-peer (client hosts and plays) multiplayer in a persistent, non-sharded, non-instanced, game world via our Wide Span Global technology.